captonsnake/yaravent/README.md

 4. **CAUTION** There is a bug that can cause you to crash your host system

 Because yaravent creates a process for each log in the log repository, there is the possibility that yaravent will create too many processes if you have too many logs.
-To fix simply create multiple subdirectories to divide up the logs.
+To fix simply set a maxlog and run it multiple times in the same directory.
+It will not run on logs that already have a results file.
 I have tested running against 8-10 logs at once.

 ## Optimization